-- 1. Choose File > Import Data Dictionary. - 2.
-Next to the File Location box, click the ellipsis and browse to the Sample Models folder, which is located at C:\ProgramData\IDERA\ERStudioDA_X.X\Sample Models. - 3.
-Double-click the Orders.dm1 sample model, and then click OK.
+- Choose Tools > Import Data Dictionary.
+The Import Data Dictionary Options dialog box appears. - Next to the File Location box, click the ellipsis and browse to the Sample Models folder, which is located at C:\Program Files\IDERA\ERStudioDA X.X\Sample Models. - 3.
+Double-click the Orders.dm1 sample model so that it populates the dialog box, and then click OK.
 This model contains a pre-populated, sample data dictionary.